-The Vaughan Automatic Oil Level Monitor (OLM) System constantly monitors oil level in the pump column and bearing housing below the deck plate level.
-The auto OLM system is designed to shut the pump down whenever oil level drops below a preset level, but to make this system work, your electrician must connect the OLM to your controls.
+The Vaughan Automatic Oil Level Monitor (OLM) System continually monitors oil level in the pump column and bearing housing below the deck plate level.
+The auto OLM system is designed to shut the pump down whenever oil level drops below a preset level.
+In order to make this system work, your electrician must connect the OLM to your controls.
 If desired, your controls can be set up to actuate an alarm on low oil level to alert the operators of a problem in the mechanical seal system.

 The OLM system is composed of a small liquid level switch, mounted in the oil reservoir, and of a control relay, mounted in the control panel with the motor controls.
-Vaughan Co. supplies both the pump-mounted oil monitor/oil reservoir with connectors, and the control relay with 8-pin base for mounting in the customer's panel.
+Vaughan Co. supplies the pump-mounted oil monitor/oil reservoir and the control relay with 8-pin base for mounting in the customer's panel.
 The Auto OLM system allows the pump to operate normally as long as the oil level is at an acceptable level in the reservoir.
 However, on loss of oil, usually due to seal damage, the oil level drops, the oil switch then opens, the control relay in the panel becomes de-energized, and the control relay contacts wired in series with the pump motor starter open up and interrupt voltage to the starter.
+This sequence of events shuts down the pump.
+The schematic presented earlier in this manual (Figure 1) illustrates how Vaughan Co. intends this system to work.